Jonnenpijonne/Jonnenpijonne/README.md

 ## Achievements
-- Migrated hundreds of devices in critical healthcare (HVA) with minimal disruption.
+- Migrated hundreds of devices in critical healthcare (HVA) with minimal disruption
-- Built audit-ready documentation and validation artefacts for MedTech systems in regulated environments.
+- Built audit-ready documentation and validation artefacts for MedTech systems in regulated environments